ProspectEye/ApsisLead-REST-API/README.md

 What is possible with the REST API?
 ====================

-The following information can you recieve from the API
+The following information can be recieved from the API

 - visits
 - users